idaholab/moose/modules/phase_field/doc/content/source/ics/CoupledValueFunctionIC.md

 !syntax description /ICs/CoupledValueFunctionIC

-CoupledValueFunctionIC initializes the value of a variable with the value of a coupled  [MOOSE Function](functions.md) which is evaluated with a set of up to four coupled  variable values `v` as its input parameters.
-The coupled variable values are sunstituted for the  `x`,`y`,`y`, and `t` function variables in that order.
+CoupledValueFunctionIC initializes the value of a variable with the value of a coupled MOOSE Function which is evaluated with a set of up to four coupled variable values `v` as its input parameters.
+The coupled variable values are substituted for the `x`,`y`,`z`, and `t` function variables in that order.

 One example application is the use of a [`PiecewiseMultilinear`](PiecewiseMultilinear.md) function with a data file